 The project required careful planning with consideration for ITAR regulations as well as relevant state, federal and international regulations.
+The project was undertaken in Henderson, Western Australia and allowed for the employment of 20 local employees and additional subcontractors for different aspects of the job.

 Key phases in the project included: